Problem Package Format

 Input Validators

-Input Validators, for verifying the correctness of the input files, are provided in input_validators/.
+Input Validators, verifying the correctness of the input files, are provided in input_validators/.
 Input validators can be specified as VIVA-files (with file ending .viva), Checktestdata-file (with file ending .ctd), or as a program.
 Programs must either be written in C++ or Python 3, or must provide a build or run script as specified above.

 All input validators provided will be run on every input file.
 Validation fails if any validator fails.